danimamede/danimamede/README.md

 ### Hello!
-My name's Daniela and I'm a software developer 👋
+My name is Daniela and I'm a frontend developer 👋

 <div align="center">
   <a href="https://github.com/danimamede">